Psychology Fellowship Training Program

-The primary goal of the Postdoctoral Fellowship Program in Clinical Psychology is to help fellows develop the clinical and research skills necessary to provide care for diverse pediatric populations and to obtain a position in a pediatric healthcare setting or university-based training program.
+The primary goal of the Postdoctoral Fellowship Program in Clinical Psychology and Neuropsychology is to help fellows develop the clinical and research skills necessary to provide care for diverse pediatric populations and to obtain a position in a pediatric healthcare setting or university-based training program.

-Fellows will participate in a variety of clinical and didactic experiences, and will have opportunities to integrate research goals into their overall plan for the fellowship.
+Fellows will participate in a variety of clinical and didactic experiences and will have opportunities to integrate research goals into their overall plan for the fellowship.
 In addition, fellows may have opportunities to supervise interns, externs and practicum students and to collaborate in multidisciplinary forums (case-centered consultations, research activities).
 We are committed to promoting the strongest match possible between your training needs and goals, and our program mission and goals.

 Although these specialized postdoctoral fellowships vary in their clinical, didactic and research opportunities, there is a community of psychology postdoctoral fellows who share some common experiences throughout their fellowship training.

-For fellowships starting in 2018: The psychology and neuropsychology fellowships offered at CHOP change from year to year.
+For fellowships starting in 2024: The psychology and neuropsychology fellowships offered at CHOP change from year to year.
 We recommend that you check back periodically, as new positions may become available in the next few months.

 Completion of the Fellowship Training Program in Clinical Psychology requires a minimum of 2,000 hours of supervised clinical and research experience.
 Participation on a full-time basis for at least one full year, with two years of fellowship training is strongly recommended to accrue these hours.
 Part-time fellowship opportunities may be arranged at the discretion of the faculty mentors with approval of the director of Fellowship Training.